 As the new foliage begins to appear, the larvae come out of hibernation and begin to feed, after which they regain their green color.
 A few days later they molt to the next instar.
 For a period of time they continue to return to the shelter of the hibernaculum after feeding.

 Fourth and fifth instar larvae are solitary and make leaf shelters for protection when they are not feeding.

 The larval hosts of the tawny emperor are hackberry trees (Celtis spp.) in the family Celtidaceae.
 The two most common hackberries in the eastern United States, the more northern hackberry, Celtis occidentalis Linnaeus, and the more southern sugarberry, Celtis laevigata Willd., can usually be recognized by the slightly to heavily warty appearance (or pronounced ridges on mature Celtis occidentalis) of the bark.
-More information and a key to the Celtis species is available at efloras.org (2009).
+A key to Celtis species is available at Efloras.org.
+2009.

 Tawny emperor larvae are rarely sufficiently numerous to seriously affect host trees.
 However, population outbreaks have been recorded (Israel 1982).
 Control measures are neither required nor recommended.

 Various insect parasitoids of eggs and larvae and general predators aid in regulation of tawny emperor populations (Israel 1982; Stamp 1984).

 Allen TJ.
 1997.
 The Butterflies of West Virginia and their Caterpillars.
 University of Pittsburgh Press.
 Pittsburgh, Pennsylvania.
 400 pp.